USS Wahoo (SS-238): Second patrol, November – December 1942

-On 8 November 1942, Wahoo got underway for her second war patrol, with Lieutenant Commander Dudley Walker "Mush" Morton also aboard for his prospective commanding officer (PCO) patrol.
+On 8 November 1942, Wahoo got underway for her second war patrol, with LCDR Dudley Walker "Mush" Morton also aboard for his prospective commanding officer patrol.
 She arrived at her assigned area in the Solomon Islands, keeping Bougainville and Buka Island in sight.
 On 30 November, the submarine spotted smoke at a distance of 8000 yd; it was a lightly loaded freighter or transport with an escorting destroyer on the port bow.
 Wahoos approach was unsuccessful, and she proceeded east of Cape Hanpan.

 Having patrolled the Buka-Kilinailau Channel for 17 days, on 7 December, Kennedy decided to patrol the direct route between Truk and the Shortland Islands for a few days.
 This proved fruitless, and Wahoo returned to her former hunting grounds, the Buka-Kilinailau Channel.
 On 10 December, while making her return trip, Wahoo ran across a convoy of three heavily loaded cargo ships escorted by a destroyer.
 She chose the destroyer as the first target, but proved unable to attain a firing position.
 Instead, she fired a spread of four torpedoes at the largest tanker, from a range of 700 yd.
-Although three hit, it took two hours for Kamoi Maru (5300 LT) to sink.
+Although three hit, Kamoi Maru (5300 LT) needed two hours to sink.
 The destroyer got too close and Wahoo started down before another attack could be launched.
-The destroyer dropped approximately 40 depth charges, none close.
+The destroyer dropped around 40 depth charges; none was close.
 Rather than use the new SJ radar to mount a second attack, which might well sink the freighter (then stopped to pick up survivors), and possibly even the destroyer, Wahoo let them go on a northeasterly course and moved into a new area.